From Wikipedia, the free encyclopedia.

 “Ossa di morto,” sometimes “ossa da mordere,” Italianizing the Piedmontese “òss ëd mòrt” or “òss da mòrde”: cookies with a hard texture, with almonds and egg white (Marche, Piedmont, and Lombardy).

-According to the original version, Sicily, “Ossa di morto” or “Scardellini” are very dry in consistency and white and light brown in color.
-With sugar, flour, egg white, and clove water, they are also called “Paste di Garofano.”
+According to the original version, Sicily, “Ossa di morto” or “Scardellini” are very dry in consistency and white and light brown.
+With sugar, flour, egg white, and clove water, they are called “Paste di Garofano.”
 Very often confused with “Mostacciole,” which, instead, are made with a mixture of honey and spices, such as cloves.

 Ossa di morto” are also present in the area of Siena, with origins in Montepulciano.
 Of crumbly consistency and round shape, they are kneaded with chopped almonds.